walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 After all previous attempts, I admitted defeat and added a `NoSetGroups` member to the `Credential` struct so that when it is `true`, it skips supplementary groups management.
-In a ideal world it would be called `SetGroups` with the logic inverted, but I had to do so in order to preserve backward compatibility.
+In an ideal world it would be called `SetGroups` with the logic inverted, but I had to do so in order to preserve backward compatibility.

 If you are curious about the final patch, just look at the [git commit](https://github.com/golang/go/commit/79f6a5c7bd684f2e6007ee505b522440beb86bf0).

-By the end of the day, it is just astonishing how a subtle issue with a so simple patch yielded so much trouble.
+By the end of the day, it is just astonishing how a subtle issue with such a simple patch yielded so much trouble.
 Finding the perfect solution is often almost impossible, but even finding a good one isn't that simple.